 In order to successfully evict a tenant, landlords in Arkansas must strictly follow state and local law.
 Here are the basic rules and procedures regarding evictions in Arkansas.

-If a landlord wants to evict a tenant before the tenant's lease or rental agreement has expired, the landlord must have legal cause.
-In Arkansas, legal cause includes failing to pay rent, violating the lease or rental agreement, or committing certain illegal acts.
+If a landlord wants to evict a tenant before the tenant's lease has expired, the landlord must have legal cause.
+In Arkansas, legal cause includes failing to pay rent, violating the lease or rental agreement, failing to maintain a safe rental, or committing certain illegal acts.